 Loons are under attack from the loss of breeding habitat, direct disturbance with humans, water level fluctuation flooding nests, inattentive boating and skiing, contaminants including lead and mercury and hazards in the wintering grounds from oil spills.
-And now (summer 2019) the report of West Nile virus in our loon population.

 Here on Clearwater we tend to take the loons and chicks for granted because they are so abundant but that can change very quickly.
 Please pay attention when boating, don’t chase loons on jet skis, don’t try and feed loons or loon chicks.
 Stay away for the nesting platforms in the spring, respect their territory, remember they were here first.